blackpuppy/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     }

 We just created a very simple authorization mechanism.
-In this case the users with role ``admin`` will be able to access any url in the site when logged in, but the rest of them (i.e the role ``author``) can't do anything different from not logged in users.
+In this case the users with role ``admin`` will be able to access any URL in the site when logged in, but the rest of them (i.e the role ``author``) can't do anything different from not logged in users.